-The interventions had a mean effectiveness score of 2.6.
-The mean for effectiveness score was 3.
+The interventions had a mean effectiveness score of 2.6..
 The mean score for quality of evidence was 2.56.
-The mean for quality of evidence score was 2.
 Five interventions achieved the highest score for effectiveness, and none of the interventions achieved the highest score for quality of evidence.
-None of the interventions achieved the highest score for quality of evidence, and only one study achieved the highest score for effectiveness and the next highest possible score for quality, making it the most successful intervention included in this review.26
+Only one study achieved the highest score for effectiveness and the next highest possible score for quality, making it the most successful intervention included in this review.26